deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 It seemed to be enough for Ava’s purposes.
 She scooted down his legs, taking the blanket away, and conjured a little square foil pack that she must have smuggled in with her, somehow.
-“Lie back.” she whispered.
+"Lie back." she whispered.

 Adam could no more have disobeyed her than he could have willed himself to teleport to Mars.
 He lay back and shut his eyes, almost hyperventilating as she pulled his pajamas off him.

-She made a noise, something between a frightened whimper and a “wow”, and there was a little crinkly noise as she tore open the wrapper of the thing she’d brought with her.
+She made a noise, something between a frightened whimper and a "wow", and there was a little crinkly noise as she tore open the wrapper of the thing she’d brought with her.

-“I don’t know how to put one of those on…” he objected.
+"I don’t know how to put one of those on…" he objected.

-“It’s okay.” she promised, and touched him where the contact went through him like an electric shock.
-“I do.”
+"It’s okay." she promised, and touched him where the contact went through him like an electric shock.
+"I do."

 After that, while they made plenty of other noises, the only talking they did was in the form of whispered instructions and little two-word